nfcpy/nfcpy/docs/examples/tagtool.rst

 .. option:: -s SIZE

-   The maximum size for NDEF data.
-Depending on the tag type this may be rounded to the nearest multiple of the tag storage granularity.
+   The minimum size for NDEF data.
+Depending on the tag type this may be rounded up to the nearest multiple of the tag storage granularity.
+If NDEF data is provided the size may be adjusted to fit the length of the data.

 .. option:: -p FILE